Can Ayahuasca Help Grow New Brain Cells?

-The past few months has seen an explosion of research into the therapeutic potential of ayahuasca, the traditional psychoactive brew used by indigenous South American peoples for generations.
+The past few months have seen an explosion of research into the therapeutic potential of ayahuasca, the traditional psychoactive brew used by indigenous South American peoples for generations.
 It’s now looking highly compelling that doses of the plant-based drink have antidepressant qualities, and could also be used to combat addiction and PTSD.

 Earlier last year, the announcement that scientists had discovered a potential mechanism for ayahuasca’s antidepressant properties was met with great anticipation.
 Researchers reported that under laboratory conditions several compounds found in ayahuasca could encourage the growth of new brain cells.
 Since that announcement, we’ve been excited about getting our hands on the full study!